tri47/tri47.github.io/_posts/2020-03-05-scraping-a-instagram-profile.md

 image: "instagram.png"
 color: "#3366cc"
 ---
 Instagram has become an important platform for restaurants and cafes to run advertisements and connect with their patrons.
 I was working on improving customer interactions on Instagram for a restaurant in Melbourne.
 Naturally, I wanted to analyse past performance somehow.
-Unforetunately, I couldn't find a (free) way to extract the information easily, so I resorted to web scraping.
+Unfortunately, I couldn't find a (free) way to extract the information easily, so I resorted to web scraping.

 I deployed the script as a microservice on AWS Lambda to send a regular report by email to me.
 The code can be found [here](https://github.com/tri47/instaScraper).

-This post is to explain how to find the information required to run the code, as a lot of the tutorials on the web are outdated due to recent Instagram's updates.
+This post is to explain how to find the information required to run the code, as a lot of the tutorials on the web are outdated due to recent Instagram updates.

 ## Can't I just scrape the page source?
 You can.
 The problem is the infinite scroll feature.